bom-radar/odim_h5/README.md

     make
     sudo make install

+## Packaging
+To build distribution packages of the library use CPack.
+Pass the name of the package generator you wish to use via the `-G` argument.
+Currently only the RPM generator is officially supported:

+    mkdir build
+    cd build
+    cmake ..
+    cpack -G RPM

 ## Building the demo project
 A demo application is included which simply uses the API to connect to a ROWLF server and print received scan messages to the console.